heptarch/heptarch.github.io/drafts/distance.md

 that is the best you can do.
 For large ratios, you need to replace fingers with a finer measurement instrument, such as a clear plastic ruler held at arm's length.
+Although you will get better results and enable yourself to measure larger distances, you may look a tad eccentric.
+But as Protagoras informs us, that is a tradeoff that each individual must assess for, or measure, themselves.